 The below map shows most of the bike infrastructure between Oregon City and Downtown Portland.
 Since Portland’s famous neighborhood greenways and Oregon City’s signed bike routes and sharrows aren’t shown at this zoom level, I wanted to note that this is missing from the below map.

-Unless I rarely wanted to visit Charlotte or spend lots of time and money on transferring between multiple transit systems in the Charlotte region (I can take unlimited trips on TriMet’s light rail lines and buses throughout the Portland region for $5/day), I couldn’t have lived car-free in Kannapolis.
-While the Carolina Thread Trail is working to connect trails throughout the Charlotte region and I volunteered to help create the Carolina Thread Trail Map, it isn’t possible today to use trails or any other bike infrastructure to bike between Downtown Kannapolis and Uptown Charlotte.
-Since Charlotte’s bike lanes, signed bike routes and sharrows aren’t shown at this zoom level, I wanted to note that this is missing from the below map.
+Unless I rarely wanted to visit Charlotte or spend lots of time and money on transferring between multiple transit systems in the Charlotte region (I can take unlimited trips on TriMet’s light rail lines and buses throughout the Portland region for $5/day), I could not have lived car-free in Kannapolis.
+While the Carolina Thread Trail is working to connect trails throughout the Charlotte region and I volunteered to help create the Carolina Thread Trail Map, it is not possible today to use trails or any other bike infrastructure to bike between Downtown Kannapolis and Uptown Charlotte.
+Since Charlotte’s bike lanes, signed bike routes and sharrows are not shown at this zoom level, I wanted to note that this is missing from the below map.

 My #bike arrived by #Amtrak in #PDX today, so I got to explore bike routes from Downtown #Portland to my new home in #OregonCity.
 Since Oregon City has hills, I enjoyed riding the 130-foot Oregon City Municipal #Elevator.
 This elevator is the only outdoor municipal elevator in the US and one of only four in the world.
 Elevator Street is the only vertical street in North America.

-While I live car-free in my personal life, I can’t reach all my work trips by walking, biking and riding transit.
-Since I didn’t want to buy a car for work trips, my supervisor helped me reserve the below hybrid electric car, which CCC owns.
+While I live car-free in my personal life, I cannot reach all my work trips by walking, biking and riding transit.
+Since I did not want to buy a car for work trips, my supervisor helped me reserve the below hybrid electric car, which CCC owns.
+This car is only available during the summer term because students learn how to reconstruct the car during other terms.
+Due to this, I have had to use expensive transportation network companies like Uber and Lyft to travel for work trips during the rest of the year.
 Even though I was nervous about whether my supervisor would support my car-free lifestyle, he has been very supportive.

 I have so far driven the hybrid electric car to and from the Clackamas County Coordinating Committee (C4) Meeting near Mt Hood.
 Since this was the first time I drove after moving back to Oregon and I didn’t drive much when I lived in Virginia, I had to adjust to driving again.
 I have always been a slow driver, but Oregon drivers have been proven to be among the nation’s slowest drivers so I fit in.